-La Ciudad (Ronda’s Old town) is located to the south of Puente Nuevo and above the Arab Baths.
+La Ciudad (Ronda’s Old Town) is located to the south of Puente Nuevo and above the Arab Baths.
 This labyrinth of picturesque little streets will take you back in time.
 The town is Moorish in origin and contains a mix of charming whitewashed houses and grand Renaissance mansions.

-This is where you will be able to wind down after some sightseeing hiking and find a charming coffee shop or a restaurant to relax and replenish your strength with churros or tapas.
+This is where you will be able to wind down after some sightseeing and hiking and find a charming coffee shop or a restaurant to relax and replenish your strength with churros or tapas.

 Ronda’s Old Town is also the area where you will find most of the town’s cultural attractions.

-One of the best known is the Palacio Mondragon.
+One of the best-known is the Palacio Mondragon.

 This Moorish and Renaissance-style palace once provided luxurious accommodations for the Catholic Monarchs.
 The building nowadays houses the Ronda’s History Museum.
 The palace is most famous for its small Moorish water garden, designed to resemble Generalife in Granada.
-The building also maintains many of interesting Moorish details like ceilings, balconies, and tiles.
+The building also maintains many interesting Moorish details like ceilings, balconies, and tiles.

-While exploring the Old Town make your way to picturesque Plaza de la Duquesa de Parcent where you will find the Iglesia Santa María la Mayor.
+While exploring the Old Town make your way to the picturesque Plaza de la Duquesa de Parcent where you will find the Iglesia Santa María la Mayor.
 This Mosque turned Catholic church is the biggest and most attractive of the churches in Ronda.
 This magnificent sight boasts ornamental Renaissance & Baroque-style features & a viewing deck.

-Last but not least on your tour around the La Ciudad you will find a Bandit Museum.
+Last but not least on your tour around La Ciudad you will find a Bandit Museum.
 It is definitely a very interesting museum and worth a visit.

 The Bandit Museum consists of five rooms: “Romantic Travelers and Documentation”, “Living Banditry”, “Famous Bandits”, “Those who followed the trail -Civil Guard” and “Weapons and written testimonies”.
 All those exhibitions tell fascinating stories of people who either chose or were forced by circumstances to take on the lifestyle of a bandit.
-All the rooms are full of archives of historical value about bandits, romantic travellers, smugglers, history of the Civil Guard, and so on.
+All the rooms are full of archives of historical value about bandits, romantic travellers, smugglers, the history of the Civil Guard, and so on.